quantumlib/Cirq/docs/google/best_practices.md

 circuits in a single request.
 This can be used to increase the efficiency of your program so that more repetitions are completed per second.

-In order to efficiently batch circuits, the circuits in these batches must measure the same qubits and have the same number of repetitions for each circuit.
+The circuits that are grouped into the same batch must measure the same qubits and have the same number of repetitions for each circuit.
 Otherwise, the circuits will not be batched together on the device, and there will be no gain in efficiency.